-It’s hard to believe that it’s been more than five years since America watched with baited breath as the jury made a decision about Casey Anthony‘s highly publicized murder trial.
-For those unfamiliar with the case, she was accused of killing her then two-year-old daughter Caylee, who was reported missing in July 2008 by her maternal grandmother Cindy Anthony after Cindy had gone more than 31 days without seeing the toddler, alleging that Casey’s car smelled like a dead body.
+It’s hard to believe that it’s been more than 10 years since America watched with bated breath as the jury made a decision about Casey Anthony‘s highly publicized murder trial.
+For those unfamiliar with the case, the now 35-year-old was accused of killing her then 2-year-old daughter, Caylee Anthony, who was reported missing in July 2008 by her maternal grandmother, Cindy Anthony.
+After Cindy had gone more than 31 days without seeing the toddler, she alleged that Casey’s car smelled like a dead body.

-Of course, since the trial in 2011, many people still have a lot of questions about Casey’s trial and Caylee’s death.
-Check out some of the most common questions people have about the case!
+Of course, since the trial in 2011, many still have a lot of questions — including not only why Casey Anthony was acquitted, but how?
+Keep scrolling for the answers to some of the most common questions people have about the case.

-Sadly, in December 2011, Caylee’s remains were found alongside a blanket in a garbage bag in a wooded area near the Anthony’s home.
-At the time, duct tape was also discovered, but there are still debates about whether or not it was found near the skull, or near the mouth of the child.
+Sadly, in December 2011, Caylee’s remains were found alongside a blanket in a garbage bag in a wooded area near Casey’s home.
+At the time, duct tape was also discovered, but there are still debates about whether or not it was found near the skull or near the mouth of the child.

 Though Caylee’s death was ruled a homicide — because of the presence of the duct tape — the official cause of death on the child’s autopsy was listed as “death by undetermined means” by the medical examiner.
 When Caylee’s body was found, it was only skeletal remains — making it harder to determine a potential cause of death.

 Casey has been estranged from her parents since the trial, which is understandable — considering, at one point during the trial, Casey claimed that her father sexually abused her as a child.
-When Casey broke her silence in March for an interview with the Associated Press, Casey’s parents said they were “hurt” by it.
-They released a joint statement, “After years of silence, Casey Anthony has decided to complete an interview and has once again pointed to George Anthony, her father, as a suspect in the disappearance and death of his granddaughter, Caylee"
+When Casey spoke in a rare interview with the Associated Press about the claim, Casey’s parents said they were “hurt” by it.
+They released a joint statement, “After years of silence, Casey Anthony has decided to complete an interview and has once again pointed to George Anthony, her father, as a suspect in the disappearance and death of his granddaughter, Caylee.”